Project Title: Developing methods to assess corals resilience to ocean deoxygenation

 Website: https://faculty.eng.ufl.edu/elliot-douglas/

-Project Description: The Engineering Education Collaborative conducts research in various aspects of engineering education, including engineering problem solving, diversity and inclusion in engineering, and engineering ethics/environmental justice.
-Research is conducted using qualitative methods such as analysis of interviews and documents.
+Project Description: The Engineering Education Collaborative conducts research in various aspects of engineering education, including engineering problem solving and engineering ethics.
+Research is conducted using qualitative methods such as analysis of interviews and documents as well as quantitative surveys.
 Availability of undergraduate research positions depends on the state of current projects in any given semester.
 Contact Professor Elliot Douglas, edouglas@ufl.edu, to find out what specific projects are currently available.

 Project Title: Development of a Laser-Based Water Level Sensor for Fine-Scale Ecohydrological Measurements